nicogarbaccio/nicogarbaccio/README.md

 I'm a software engineer and educator, working as a QA Engineer at Thinx.
 I love solving complex problems, and few things make me as happy as bug-free code.
 I graduated from Flatiron School's full stack software engineering program in December 2022, and have a background of six years in the world of nonprofit education.
 I'm passionate about community, learning, and teaching.

-- 🔭 I’m currently building an ecommerce app for a friend's business.
-- 🌱 I’m currently learning TypeScript and leveling up my testing knowledge.
-- 💬 Talk to me about video games, hockey, football, Jeopardy, or your favorite NYC restaurants.
-- 😄 Pronouns: he/him

 ### 💻 [Check out my portfolio website!](https://portfolio-nicogarbaccio.vercel.app/)

 ## Technology Stack: